-- (a) An employee may request the examination of his/her personnel file and the same shall be shown to the employee during normal office hours within forty-eight (48) hours of the filing of the request.
-Every employee has the right to make a written response to anything in the personnel file and such response shall become part of the file. - (b) A copy of any disciplinary notice will be placed in the employee's personnel file and a copy shall be given to the employee concerned, the local Union President or Chief Steward, and the CUPE National Representative.
-A copy of any non-disciplinary recorded discussions that are placed in the employee's personnel file will be submitted to the employee involved.
-Copies of all other correspondence between the Employer and an employee will be placed in the personnel file as well.
+(a) An employee may request the examination of their personnel file and the same shall be shown to the employee during normal office hours within forty-eight (48) hours of the filing of the request.
+Every employee has the right to make a written response to anything in the personnel file and such response shall become part of the file.